-C12H31 Entrepreneurship and Innovation 1: offers an authentic entrepreneurship experience as students launch a real business using a lean startup method.
+C31H23 Entrepreneurship and Innovation 1: offers an authentic entrepreneurship experience as students launch a real business using a lean startup method.
 In small teams of three to four, students develop a product, service, or non-profit entity, learning and appreciating the process of launching a business by starting an actual business.
 Local entrepreneurs and industry experts serve as volunteer coaches and mentors, guiding student teams through the stages of developing hypotheses about a business concept, testing those hypotheses, adapting, and continually learning and improving.
 In the course, students make mistakes, take risks and learn to pivot, just as real entrepreneurs do.
 The year culminates with students pitching to investors for funding to bring their business into Year Two.
 Students leave this course with an appreciation for the entrepreneurial mindset and the firsthand experience of launching a real-life startup in an incubator-type environment.
-Grade Level: 10-12 Prerequisite: None Teacher Recommendation Needed: Yes Minimum Credit: 1 Maximum Credit: 1 NCAA Approved: No
+Grade Level: 9-12 Prerequisite: None Teacher Recommendation Needed: Yes Minimum Credit: 1 Maximum Credit: 1 NCAA Approved: No

-C12H31 Entrepreneurship and Innovation 2: As a second-year course, EI 2 provides student teams the opportunity to take their EI 1 business from a startup to a sustainable, functioning venture.
+C31H00 Entrepreneurship and Innovation 2: As a second-year course, EI 2 provides student teams the opportunity to take their EI 1 business from a startup to a sustainable, functioning venture.
 With the support of expert volunteer mentors and the monetary funding received at the end of the prior year, students apply more advanced entrepreneurial strategies to their continuing businesses from EI 1.
 This content includes more complex legal considerations, banking, customer acquisition, business processes, and product development over time.
 Students leave the course having gained traction and profits in the marketplace, along with firsthand knowledge of how to grow a company in year two and beyond.
 This course further develops student entrepreneurial skills as well, including teaming, employee development, networking and connections, and accountability considerations for sustained business growth, all in an accelerator-type environment.
 As with EI 1, this course is structured with student teams operating small businesses and non-profits.
-Grade Level:11-12 Prerequisite: None Teacher Recommendation: Yes Minimum Credit: 1 Maximum Credit: 1 NCAA Approved: No student business.
-These existing student businesses might include photography, baking, lawn care, and fashion design, just to name a few.
-For other students, the Practicum experience provides an opportunity to apply their entrepreneurship knowledge and skills, gained from their coursework in El 1/El 2, to a new, solely-owned business or non-profit endeavor that the student can continue to manage in their post-secondary years, be it from college or in the workforce.
-All Practicum students will receive differentiated, one-on-one coaching and mentoring from industry experts.
-Upon course completion, young entrepreneurs will leave with a robust, fully-functional small business or non-profit that they may continue to personally operate and grow in their post-secondary years, along with increased proficiency and enjoyment of the entrepreneurial process and mindset.
-Grade Level: 11-12 Prerequisite: None Teacher Recommendation: Yes Minimum Credit: 1 Maximum Credit: 1 NCAA Approved: No
+Grade Level: 10 - 12 Prerequisite: None Teacher Recommendation: Yes Minimum Credit: 1 Maximum Credit: 1 NCAA Approved: No